4.6 FAQ - Other Questions...

 9. I have accidentally logged a contest using the wrong selection from the Contest Setup dialog.
 What can I do?

-- Back up your database.
+- As with any operation that could potentially endanger the contents of your database, back up your database.
 Omit this step at your peril.

 - Export the log in ADIF format.